User Guide

 Your application can use any logging tool you wish.
 (The JDK logging tools are usually adequate.)

-One common such task involves code tables.
+The most common start-up task involves code tables.
 A code table is an enumeration or list of related items in the problem domain.
 For example, these kinds of items might be implemented as code tables:

 In a web application, such items are often presented to the user in a <SELECT> control.